 Ambulation with Assistance

 The first, most crucial step to assisting with ambulation is assessing the older adult’s physical state.
 Caregivers must gauge the patient’s ability to move, current pain levels or injuries, and understand any assistive devices that may be needed in the process.
+Caregivers can help older adults ambulate with assistance because they are trained in the proper techniques and safety precautions.

 As a family caregiver or professional caregiver, familiarize yourself with the walking equipment of those in your care, including wheelchairs, walkers, canes, etc. Walking equipment is there to make the ambulation process easier, but working around them can be a bit of a dance.